OTARIS/MF-REST-API/README.md

 # REST API #

 The MetaHL Fabric REST API is an interface to a Hyperledger® Fabric network for organizations.
 It originates from the [NutriSafe](https://nutrisafe.de/ "NutriSafe") research project and is part of its official toolkit.
-You can read, write, update, create and delete objects in the blockchain network with simple commands and even define new object types (so called meta objects).
-Furthermore different roles from different use cases of an organization can be mapped to users with customizable access rights for all chaincode functions.
+Combined with the [MetaHL Fabric Chain Code](https://github.com/OTARIS/MF-Chaincode/ "MetaHL Fabric Chain Code") you can read, write, update, create and delete objects in the blockchain network with simple commands and even define new object types (so called meta objects).
+Furthermore different roles from different use cases of an organization can be mapped to users with customizable access rights via the REST API for all chaincode functions.

 Possible use cases include, but are not limited to:
 * read access for the company's management dashboard